anseki/readline-sync/README.md

 Type: Boolean
 Default: `false`

 If `true` is specified, echo back is avoided.
 It is used to hide the secret text (e.g. password) which is typed by user on screen.
+(See `setMask` method)

 For example:

 ```js